brian-watkins/elmer/README.md

 provided stubs and if a match occurs, the given response will be returned.

-Elmer also allows you to write tests that expect some HTTP request to have been made, in a manner similar to how you can write expectations about some node in an HTML document.
+Elmer also allows you to write tests that expect some HTTP request to have been made, in a manner similar to how you can write expectations about some element in an HTML document.
 For example, this test inputs search terms into a field, clicks a search button, and then expects that a request is made to a specific route with the search terms in the query string:

 ```
 initialComponentState
-  |> Elmer.Command.use [ Elmer.Http.serve stubbedResponse ] (
-    Elmer.Html.find "input[name='query']"
+  |> Elmer.Html.find "input[name='query']"
-      >> Elmer.Html.Event.input "Fun Stuff"
+  |> Elmer.Html.Event.input "Fun Stuff"
-      >> Elmer.Html.find "#search-button"
+  |> Elmer.Html.find "#search-button"
-      >> Elmer.Html.Event.click
-  )
+  |> Elmer.Command.use [ Elmer.Http.serve stubbedResponse ] Elmer.Html.Event.click
   |> Elmer.Http.expectGET "http://fake.com/search" (
     Elmer.Http.Matchers.hasQueryParam ("q", "Fun Stuff")
   )